Q.

 A.

-We do indeed.
-Some are at the Dignity Center, such as the social after Mass each
+Yes, we do indeed.
+Some are at the Dignity Center, such as the social right after Mass on

-Sunday, followed by dinner on the town for all those interested.
+Sunday, followed by dinner out on the town for all those interested.
 Others are excursions to --

-potluck picnic (followed by the Bowl concert) and at least one
+potluck picnic (followed by the Bowl concert itself) and at least one

 Summer Party